 Flipping as an Investment

 If flipping homes is a sideline to your main source of income, the IRS regards it as an investment subject to capital gains tax rather than income tax.
 If you flip a house in a year or less, you pay short-term capital gains tax, which is the same as your regular tax rate.
-If you hold the property long term -- at leas a year and a day -- the capital gains tax is only 15 percent.
+If you hold the property long-term — at least a year and a day — the capital gains tax is only 15 percent.

 A 1031 exchange is a way to postpone your taxes: If you swap the house you're flipping for another property, you don't pay taxes on the sale.
 You can swap the next house too, but when you finally sell a house for cash and take your money out, the tax bill comes due.
 While you can apply the 1031 rule to a variety of different properties, they have to be investments: You can't claim the tax break if you trade an investment house for your next personal home.

-You treat your expenses differently depending whether flipping is investment or income.
-If the IRS classifies your home-selling as income, you claim your expenses -- real-estate taxes, property repairs, interest -- as deductions from your business income.
+You treat your expenses differently depending on whether flipping is investment or income.
+If the IRS classifies your home-selling as income, you claim your expenses — real-estate taxes, property repairs, interest — as deductions from your business income.
 With investments, they're adjustments to your capital gains: If you buy a home for $100,000 and sell it for $200,000, but you also put in $20,000 in repairs, your gain is $80,000 rather than $100,000.